Public Service Enterprise Group Incorporated (PEG) Shares Down Despite Recent Market Volatility

-Public Service Enterprise Group Incorporated (NYSE: PEG)’s stock price has decreased by -1.45 compared to its previous closing price of 57.76. however, the company has experienced a -5.71% decrease in its stock price over the last five trading days.
-Barron’s reported on 08/04/21 that 3 Electric Utility Stocks to Give Your Portfolio a Jolt
+Public Service Enterprise Group Incorporated (NYSE: PEG)’s stock price has decreased by -1.86 compared to its previous closing price of 59.18.
+However, the company has experienced a 3.05% gain in its stock price over the last five trading sessions.

 Is It Worth Investing in Public Service Enterprise Group Incorporated (NYSE: PEG) Right Now?

-Public Service Enterprise Group Incorporated (NYSE: PEG) has a higher price-to-earnings ratio of 28.05x compared to its average ratio. compared to its average ratio and a 36-month beta value of 0.58.
-Analysts have mixed views on the stock, with 11 analysts rating it as a “buy,” 0 as “overweight,” 7 as “hold,” and 0 as “sell.”
+The price-to-earnings ratio for Public Service Enterprise Group Incorporated (NYSE: PEG) is 28.74x, which is above its average ratio.
+Moreover, the 36-month beta value for PEG is 0.58.
+Analysts have varying opinions on the stock, with 11 analysts rating it as a “buy,” 0 as “overweight,” 8 as “hold,” and 0 as “sell.”

 Sponsored

-The average price point forecasted by analysts for Public Service Enterprise Group Incorporated (PEG) is $67.00, which is $9.68 above the current market price.
-The public float for PEG is 497.71M, and currently, short sellers hold a 1.09% ratio of that float.
-The average trading volume of PEG on March 10, 2023 was 2.27M shares.
+The average price recommended by analysts for Public Service Enterprise Group Incorporated (PEG) is $65.86, which is $8.52 above the current market price.
+The public float for PEG is 498.21M and currently, short sellers hold a 1.09% of that float.
+On March 17, 2023, PEG’s average trading volume was 2.31M shares.

 PEG’s Market Performance

-The stock of Public Service Enterprise Group Incorporated (PEG) has seen a -5.71% decrease in the past week, with a -5.35% drop in the past month, and a -5.05% fall in the past quarter.
-The volatility ratio for the week is 2.38%, and the volatility levels for the past 30 days are at 2.20% for PEG.
-The simple moving average for the last 20 days is -5.77% for PEG stock, with a simple moving average of -7.72% for the last 200 days.
+PEG stock saw a decrease of 3.05% in the past week, with a monthly decline of -5.96% and a quarterly a decrease of -5.07%.
+The volatility ratio for the week is 2.92%, and the volatility levels for the last 30 days are 2.50% for Public Service Enterprise Group Incorporated (PEG).
+The simple moving average for the last 20 days is -2.68% for PEG stock, with a simple moving average of -5.45% for the last 200 days.

 Analysts’ Opinion of PEG